 Shivam Sharma

 I am a PhD student in the Department of Computer Science, Texas A&M University (TAMU).
-My research area is in Computational Geometry, especially in the more theoretical side of it.
-During the first COVID wave, I discovered how the whole of development of Mathematics (from ancient Greeks to modern mathematics) has been motivated by Geometry.
+My research area is in Computational Geometry.
+During the first COVID wave, I discovered how the whole development of Mathematics (from ancient Greeks to modern mathematics) has been motivated by Geometry.
 I was planning to organize a workshop in Geometry, however soon the second wave hit.
 It amazes me to know that I am finally doing PhD in this amazing field!

 Previously, I have been interested in the dynamics of bicycles.
 See this project which motivated me to pursue a research degree in rigid body dynamics.